faizan35/kubernetes_cluster_with_kubeadm/README.md

       <img src="./Img/kubeadm-token.png" width="70%">

-5. Execute `worker.sh` on all you nodes:
+5. Execute `worker.sh` on all you nodes (not in master or control-palne):

    ```bash
    bash ./worker.sh "paste your token here"